Program Director, Varsity Head Coach

 She lives in Upper Arlington with her husband, Brett, and their two children, Jack and AJ.

-Haverick was named the program’s goalkeeper coach in the spring of 2020.
+Haverick joined the program as a goalkeeper coach in 2020 and was named JV assistant the following season.
 A former high school and college club team keeper, he previously coached the Upper Arlington High School JVA boys team and spent five years as coach of the Jones Middle School seventh and eighth grade teams.

 A realtor for a local property management group, Haverick also runs a landscaping company.
 He and his wife Ericka reside in Upper Arlington with their daughters Naomi and Reese.